lexi-valdez/game_recommender/README.md

 This Video Game Recommender is written in Python and uses the Requests, BeautifulSoup, Pandas, Sklearn, and Tkinter libraries.

 ## Motivation
-I decided to work on a recommendation system since it would encapsulate the entire data science process from start to finish.
+I decided to work on a recommendation system since it would encapsulate the entire data mining process from start to finish.
 I had previous experience with exploratory data analysis in Python, but did not have much exposure to data collection and cleaning.
-This project allowed me to pre-process the data myself and apply common data science algorithms that I had not used before.
+This project allowed me to pre-process the data myself and apply common data mining algorithms that I had not used before.
 I chose video games specifically since I mainly play RPGs and thought this would be useful the next time I run out of games to play.

 ## Process